 IHSI supports faculty-driven research at Illinois.
 We provide training and professional development opportunities for the world’s most promising health sciences investigators.

 While the seminars are open to campus, faculty who participate in the complete series must be nominated.
 Deans and department heads are asked to nominate their junior faculty (years 2-4) for participation in the series with a letter of support.
 Additionally, self-nomination is accepted.
 Self-nominees need to provide a letter of support from their department head, a copy of their CV, and a brief summary of their research interests.
-The nomination deadline for the fall 2018 series is June 30, 2018.
+The nomination deadline for the Fall 2019 series was July 12, 2019.